- Home

 Staging

-The TNM staging system is the method most often used to stage oesophageal cancer.
+The TNM staging system is the method most often used to stage stomach and oesophageal cancers.
+TNM stands for “tumour, node, metastasis”.
 The specialist gives numbers to the size of the tumour (T1–4), whether or not lymph nodes are affected (N0–N3), and whether the cancer has spread or metastasised (M0 or M1).
 The lower the numbers, the less advanced the cancer.

-The TNM scores are combined to work out the overall stage of the cancer, from stage 1 to stage 4.
+The TNM scores are combined to work out the overall stage of the cancer, from stage 1 to stage 4 (see table below).
 Ask your doctor to explain what the stage of the cancer means for you.
 You can also call Cancer Council 13 11 20.

 Stages of oesophageal cancer